 “WHERE ARE YOU?
 YOU MISSED THE MEETING — EVERYTHING!” one of Hunt’s colleagues texted.

 Time zone confusion — What day is it here?

-Although Hunt thought that his flight had landed on Sunday — he had crossed multiple time zones during those 16 hours.
+Although Hunt thought that his American Airlines flight had landed on Sunday — he had crossed multiple time zones during those 16 hours.
 His plane took off on Sunday but landed late Monday afternoon.
 While he was making his way to Hong Kong, he had missed all of his scheduled business meetings.

 “My professional credibility felt shot,” Hunt explained.
 “I wasn’t sure what the cost would be for my mistake.
 Additionally, I had lost a night in a hotel.
 What kind of compensation do you think is fair?”

 I asked Hunt how he had determined that American Airlines was to blame for his own time zone confusion.

 “I am no stranger to purchasing airline tickets.
 If the flight is not going to arrive on the same day, it says ‘+1 day’,” Hunt told me.
 “The different arrival day for my American Airlines flight was not noted.
 It was also not noted on the itinerary when I purchased the ticket.”